clef-men/article_tmc/popl25-reviews-and-comments.md

 > this section, but the content of this section hardly suffices as
 > a proof.

-We consider that the "proof" itself is in the Coq formalization that accompanies the article, was submitted as supplementary material, and would of course be included along with the publication if it was accepted.
+The full details of the proof are in the Coq formalization that accompanies the article, was submitted as supplementary material, and would of course be included along with the publication if it was accepted.